TheSpaghettiDetective/obico-server/README.md

 ## Prerequisites

+### Hardware minimum spec

 The Spaghetti Detective server needs to run on a real computer (Not a Pi, unfortunately.
 Rapberry Pi, or Latte Panda, is just not powerful enough to run the Machine Learning model).
-On that server, make sure the following software is installed:
+If you have an old PC with at least 2GB of memory, you will be probably be fine.

+### Software requirements

+The following softwares are required before you start installing the server:

 - Docker and Docker-compose.
 But you don't have to understand how Docker or Docker-compose works.
     - Install Docker ([Windows](https://docs.docker.com/docker-for-windows/install/), [Ubuntu](https://docs.docker.com/install/linux/docker-ce/ubuntu/), [Mac](https://docs.docker.com/docker-for-mac/install/)). **Important:** If your server has an old Docker version, please follow the instructions in these links to upgrade to the latest version, otherwise you may run into all kinds of weird problems.